West Virginia Clinical Psychologist Salary Outlook

 Average annual clinical psychologist wage, Southern states

-Taking into account all jobs in the state, wages for clinical psychologists begin to look a bit more attractive.
-That’s because the average worker in the state makes about $43,000, and the average wage for clinical psychologists is more than 26% higher.
+Taking into account all jobs in the state, salaries for clinical psychologists begin to look more attractive.
+That’s because the average worker in the state makes $52,200 per year.

 FIND SCHOOLS